 Thiazides and loop diuretics toxicity can cause electrolyte abnormalities ( mainly hypokalemia and hyponatremia) and metabolic acidosis (hypochloremic).
 Severe dehydration can occur.
-No antidotes are available for these types of diuretics, and treatment is mainly volume and electrolytes replacement.
+No antidotes are available for these diuretics, and treatment is primarily volume and electrolytes replacement.

 Non-dihydropyridine CCB toxicity occurs due to the decreased ionotropy effect on the cardiac muscle leading to bradycardia and hypotension.
 A complete heart block and idioventricular rhythm can occur.
 Dihydropyridine CCBs cause peripheral vasodilation and severe hypotension but have less effect on the heart rate.
-IV hydration is recommended for hypotension, IV atropine, and external pacemaker for bradycardia, calcium chloride or calcium gluconate intravenously can help in hypotension if IV hydration does not improve blood pressure.
+IV hydration is recommended for hypotension, IV atropine, and an external pacemaker for bradycardia.
+Calcium chloride or calcium gluconate intravenously can help hypotension if IV hydration does not improve blood pressure.
 IV vasopressors can be an option if blood pressure does not improve.

-ACE inhibitors and ARBs toxicity can cause severe hypotension, hyperkalemia, and hyponatremia.
-No antidotes are available, IV hydration and management for hyperkalemia are recommended.
+Toxicity from ACE inhibitors and ARBs can cause severe hypotension, hyperkalemia, and hyponatremia.
+No antidotes are available, and IV hydration and management for hyperkalemia are recommended.

-Similar to CCBs, beta-blockers cause hypotension and bradycardia and may lead to second or third-degree AV blocks.
-IV glucagon is the initial antidote, IV hydration, and external pacemaker may be required if no response.
+Like CCBs, beta-blockers cause hypotension and bradycardia and may lead to second or third-degree AV blocks.
+IV glucagon is the initial antidote; IV hydration and an external pacemaker may be required if there is no response.

 Hydralazine toxicity can cause severe hypotension, tachycardia, and skin flushing; in severe cases, patients may develop cardiac shock or myocardial ischemia.
-No antidote is available, IV hydration and IV vasopressors are the intervention for severe cases.
+No antidote is available; IV hydration and IV vasopressors are interventions for severe cases.
 Beta-blockers can be used for severe tachycardia.

 Clonidine toxicity can present as lethargy, hypotension, bradycardia, and miosis.
 In severe cases, respiratory depression may develop.
-Treatment is supportive care with hydration and vasopressors, dopamine and norepinephrine are a common choice in this scenario.
+Treatment is supportive care with hydration and vasopressors.
+Dopamine and norepinephrine are common choices in this scenario.
 IV atropine is an option for severe bradycardia, and the use of an external pacemaker is reserved for cases resistant to atropine treatment.